volarisapp/volar.is/README.md

 `npm run build` or `pnpm run build`

-This will create an optimized build of the project in the `public` directory.
+This will create an optimized build of the project in the `build` directory.
 You can then deploy the contents of this directory to your web server or a static site hosting service.

 ## Contributing